amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 - Add a policy to `role2` to be able to perform all operations on the S3 bucket
 - Spin up an EC2 instance using `role1`

+The [terraform](https://terraform.io) configuration for setting up the above infrastructure can be found [here]().
 If we now try to access the S3 bucket from the EC2 instance via the AWS CLI, we will get:

 ```
+$ ssh ec2-user@<Public-IP>
+..

-[ec2-user@ip-172-31-6-239 ~]$ aws s3 ls s3://github-amitsaha-bucket/*
+$ aws s3 ls s3://github-amitsaha-bucket/*
 An error occurred (AccessDenied) when calling the ListObjects operation: Access Denied
 ```